neowit/backup-force.com/README.md

 ## Limitations

 Current version will report `java.lang.OutOfMemoryError` (same as Apex DataLoader) on large files.
-In some cases this can be mitigated by increasing java heap size, e.g. to make it 1024MB use `java -Xmx1024m -jar …` but may still fail on retrieval of Chatter/Content/Files (ContentVersion object) when they are tens of megabytes in size.
+In some cases this can be mitigated by increasing java heap size, e.g. to make it 1024MB use `java -Xmx1024m -jar …`.
+However it may still fail on retrieval of Chatter/Content/Files (ContentVersion object) when they are tens of megabytes in size.
-Present worcaround (if your Org has very large files 20MB+ and the above trick with `-Xmx` parameter does not work) is to limit the the file size in a config query, e.g.
+Present workaround (if your Org has very large files 20MB+ and the above trick with `-Xmx` parameter does not work) is to limit the the file size in a config query, e.g.
 `backup.soql.ContentVersion=select * from ContentVersion where ContentSize < 20000000`